-10 of the best things about Geelong’s Waterfront
+10 things about Geelong’s Waterfront

 The Royal Geelong Yacht Cub first ran their regatta back in 1859 and it has gone on to become the Festival Of Sails one of Geelong’s biggest and most exiting events which is held over the Australia Day weekend in January each year.
 The RGYC is also home to the Wooden Boat Festival in March and some amazing spectacles around the year on Corio Bay.